jamesarbrown/Beolab-3500-Squeezebox/README.md

 The project has a requirement for 3d printed parts and homemade PCBs

 In no way is this project affiliated or representative of Bang and Olufsen, Logitech or Slimdevices.
-I have utilised the logos in my fascia designs, but if they need removing as companies sometimes do, I can do that, but don't feel this harms your brand identies.
+I have utilised the logos in my fascia designs, but if they need removing as companies sometimes do, I can do that, but don't feel this harms your brand identities.